AKKSHAAT/my-project/backend/chakkar.md

+# high pri
+> - Clock Drift or Sync Issues
+If the server time is not perfectly in sync with the client time (e.g., due to clock drift or delays), transactions might be prematurely allowed or disallowed.
+You might want to synchronize the client time with the server to ensure consistency.

-To implement the functionality you described for your betting application, where users can buy slips (parchis) for cards opened at specific times, you'll need a robust approach to manage time, validate purchases, and check winning conditions.
+>- To implement the functionality you described for your betting application, where users can buy slips (parchis) for cards opened at specific times, you'll need a robust approach to manage time, validate purchases, and check winning conditions.
 Here’s a roadmap to help you achieve this:

+> #### b.
+Winning Check Logic
+> - Create a function that checks the `parchis` against the opened card.
+> - Notify users about their winning status through push notifications or updating their dashboard.

 ### 1. **Time Management Logic**